Intertain: Chapter 14

 How often do you behave like an immature child?

-Next up, I seized the opportunity to throw a few people into the deep end that is Sekiro: Shadows Die Twice (the latest game from the creators of Dark Souls and Bloodborne).
+Next up, I seized the chance to throw a few people into the deep end that is Sekiro: Shadows Die Twice (the latest game from the creators of Dark Souls and Bloodborne).

 The protagonist of this action RPG is a shinobi called Wolf, a student of the master known as Owl.
 Apart from titles of animal references, actual creatures abound in the game, including a flaming bull, a mythical dragon, as well as barrels upon barrels of irksome monkeys.
 I launched the game at a position just past slaying about 40 of these monkeys, with a humongous Guardian Ape now occupying the end of this area as the final challenge — yes, it was straight into a boss battle!

 Both KJ and Robin had a fair go against this beast.
 They did their best dashing and slashing, and tried stunning it using explosive firecrackers.
 But the simian adversary retaliated with a feral flavour of extreme prejudice.
 Our friends were hit by a combo of flatulent gusts and faecal cannonballs, tossed around like a dirty ragdoll, then smashed into oblivion amid the Ape’s violent tantrums.